Ashur-D/pc-collection/README.md

 - [Download DDU](https://www.wagnardsoft.com/display-driver-uninstaller-DDU-) and [Download NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) (These 2 programs are for removoing and installing GPU drivers)

 - [Download MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Download Process Lasso](https://bitsum.com/) ( These are for managing your GPU,CPU and RAM)

+- [schneegansde/WindowsUnattendGenerator](https://schneegans.de/windows/unattend-generator/) ( This is used to make a custom ISO file or to download the XML file)

 ### other applications I havent used much (use with caution)